WordPress/gutenberg/docs/designers-developers/developers/themes/block-based-themes.md

 Repeat for any additional templates you'd like to bundle with your theme.

 When you're done, click the "Export Theme" option in the "Tools" (ellipsis) menu of the site editor.
 This will provide you with a ZIP download of all the templates and template parts you've created in the site editor.
 These new HTML files can be placed directly into your theme.

+Note that when you export template parts this way, the template part block markup will include a `postID` attribute that can be safely removed when distributing your theme.

 ## Templates CPT